particledatagroup/api/docs/source/pdgidentifiers.md

 In most cases, users should not need to know or enter specific PDG Identifiers.
 However, if one wishes to refer to a specific PDG data item, it is best to look up and use the corresponding PDG Identifier.
-The easiest way to find a desired PDG Identifier is to look up the corresponding quantity in [pdgLive](https://pdglive.lbl.gov) and find the `JSON (beta)` button.
-The URL that the button points to, as well as the JSON file that will be retrieved upon clicking it, will identify the corresponding PDG Identifier.
+The easiest way to find a desired PDG Identifier is to look up the corresponding quantity in [pdgLive](https://pdglive.lbl.gov) and find the `JSON` button.
+Next to the JSON button, the PDG Identifier will be displayed in the form
+"`PDGID: ...`".
+(The URL that the `JSON` button points to, as well as the JSON file that will be retrieved upon clicking it, also identify the corresponding PDG Identifier.)